jaimedantas/EECS6446_Project/tutorials/05-monitoring.md

-# Deploying monitoring stack using Prometheus, Grafana, and Prometheus Operator
+# Deploying Monitoring Stack using Prometheus, Grafana, and Prometheus Operator

 To make good and reasonable autoscaling decisions, we need observability and monitoring on our infrastructure.
 In this section, you will be deploying a